openPMD/openPMD-standard/EXT_BeamPhysics.md

     - Type: Required 3-vector *(float)*
     - Components: (`x`, `y`, `z`)
     - Description: particle Position relative to the `positionOffset`.
-    That is, true position relative to the curvilinear coordinate origin = `position + positionOffset`.
+    That is, true position relative to the coordinate origin = `position + positionOffset`.

 - `positionOffset/`
     - Type: Optional 3-vector *(float)*
-    - Description: Offset for each particle position component relative to the curvilinear coordinate origin.
+    - Description: Offset for each particle position component relative to the coordinate origin.
     - Components: (`x`, `y`, `z`)
     - Attributes: